AliceO2Group/WebUi/Framework/docs/guide/issues.md

 # Common issues

-This list should be updated when a difficult and rare problem happen to speed up resolution next time.
+This list should be updated when a difficult and rare problem happens to speed up resolution next time.

 ###### `npm install` gets error "Unexpected end of JSON input while parsing near ..."
 Start `npm cache clean --force`